Evolveye/eslint/eslint-config-eye/readme.md

 I wanted to create one module that could set all dependencies by itself.
 And this is it!
-This config is seting up the Babel parser for JavaScript classes (private fields, static fields, arrow methods), and React for JSX (but JSX is not part of the React, IK).
+This config is setting up the JSX and the Babel parser for JavaScript classes (private fields, static fields, arrow methods).

-## Eslint rules

-I configured it only for me (because nobody other wanted to use it ), so code style can be a little...
-It can be not for everybody, I know it.

 Also, I made some custom rules.
 You can find them [here](../eslint-plugin-spaces)